Premier Rewards Gold Card from American Express Review

 |© Dave Herholz (CC BY-SA 2.0) via Flickr|

-Keep in mind, you need to order with the airline to qualify (going through a third-party won't count like an online travel discount website).
+Keep in mind, you need to order directly with the airline to qualify (going through a third-party like an online travel discount website does not count).

 2X AT U.S. SUPERMARKETS